-The Bournemouth Domestic & Sexual Violence coordinator is available to deliver bespoke sessions to your teams at little or no cost.
+The BCP Domestic & Sexual Violence coordinator is available to deliver bespoke sessions to your teams at little or no cost.
 Contact: email@example.com - Domestic and Sexual Abuse Coordinator

 Domestic Abuse Awareness - A one day course that will explore the issue of Domestic Abuse.
 Participants will gain a clearer understanding of the issue and explore methods of responding to it.